Rural dimension: History

 In April 2003, plans to "mainstream rural issues across all DfES policies" were discussed in the House of Commons.
 It was revealed by Labour MP Stephen Twigg that a new initiative was being developed by the DfES and Defra, hence the need to "mainstream rural issues" in order to ensure equality and fairness during its implementation.
 A "Rural Schools Group" was established by Twigg that consisted of school headteachers to oversee these plans alongside the DfES and Defra.
 The plans were to expand upon the Rural White Paper 2000, becoming part of the specialist schools programme.
-It was named the rural dimension initiative and was to originally compliment the humanities specialism.
+It was named the rural dimension initiative and was to originally complement the humanities specialism.
 On 20 June 2003, Twigg announced that from October 2003 any schools applying for specialist status could implement the rural dimension into their selected specialism.
 Subjects provided and expanded by the dimension included GCSE environmental science, GCSE geography, GCSE rural and agricultural science, GNVQ and GCSE leisure and tourism, and GNVQ land and environment.
 From 2004, specialist schools re-designating their status could also apply for the rural dimension.
 In 2005, plans for the creation of a new "rural network" of specialist schools were announced.
 This would become the Rural Network Headteachers Steering Group, holding its first meeting on 27 April 2005.

 By 2005, the rural dimension included agricultural and horticultural education, animal care BTECs and GCSEs, and land management.
 Subjects in rural crafts, outdoor education and land-based studies were added in 2006 and that same year the 22 specialist school milestone was reached for the rural dimension.
 International links with schools were established, primarily with schools in Australia.
 50 specialist schools were considering joining the rural dimension by 6 March 2006.
 This milestone was broken by 31 March 2010, with 53 specialist schools partaking in the rural dimension.
 The specialist schools programme was discontinued by the Cameron-Clegg coalition government in 2011.
 If a school currently wishes to provide the rural dimension curriculum they must become an academy and dedicate funding to the dimension as a specialism.
 Schools without academy status are bound to the National Curriculum and therefore cannot use the rural dimension.